How to Start a Clothing Brand // Complete Guide

 What type of clothing brands can you start?

-You can start many clothing brands, each catering to specific market segments, fashion styles, or consumer needs.
+You can start many clothing brands, each catering to a specific market segment, fashion style, or consumer need.
 Here are some popular categories and niches within the clothing industry:

 1. Fast Fashion

 Fast fashion brands focus on quickly bringing the latest fashion trends from the runway to retail stores at affordable prices.
-They typically have a rapid production cycle and a high turnover of designs.
+They typically have a rapid production cycle and a high rate of design turnover.

 2. Luxury Fashion